jimuyouyou/frontend-interview-all-in-one/README.md

-# Frontend interview practices - all in one mini framework
+# Frontend interview practices - all in one mini app
+- practice all advanced technologies in one javascipt app

+# Features
+- test

 # Advanced javascript technologies
 - throttle